Lectionary Calendar

 For in seven days I will cause it to rain upon the earth forty days and forty nights; and every living thing that I have made will I destroy from off the face of the earth.

-Seven days from now I am going to send rain that will fall for forty days and nights, in order to destroy all the living beings that I have made."
+Seven days from now I will send rain that will last for forty days and nights, and I will destroy all other living creatures I have made.

 For in seven more days I will cause it to rain on the earth forty days and forty nights; I will wipe out every living thing that I have made from the face of the earth."